For some women, pigmentation can be a complete curse.

 The main causes for pigmentation are;

-Aging – just as the lines develop due to loss of collagen and elastin, the skin’s colouring also becomes uneven.
-For many, they end up with darker spots on their face and body which can be pre-cancerous, but usually, they are just unattractive age spots.
+- Aging – just as lines develop due to loss of collagen and elastin, the skin’s colouring also becomes uneven.
+For many, they end up with dark spots on their face and body which can be pre-cancerous, but usually, they are just unattractive age spots.